Polygamy: What Love Is This?

 4. The Holy Spirit (or Holy Ghost) is God.

-Period.
-The reason this is such a hard concept for many Mormons to grasp is because of the belief that God the Father is a man with flesh and bones, and so the idea that Jesus and the Father are one being is nonsensical to them.
-But if you understand that God is spirit...and not only spirit but that He is eternal, all-powerful, and ever-present, then the Trinity is not such an impossible concept to grasp, because it is certainly within the ability of an all-powerful God to manifest himself however he pleases, including the miracle of incarnation, Jesus coming to humanity in the flesh, as a human.
+However, if your idea of God is that he's a physical man with flesh and bones, and as a result has certain physical limitations, then the Trinity sounds absurd.
+But this is a completely unbiblical picture of God.
+However, if you understand that God is spirit...and not only spirit but that He is eternal, all-powerful, and ever-present, then the Trinity is not an impossible concept to grasp; it is certainly within the ability of an all-powerful God to manifest himself however he pleases, including the miracle of incarnation--Jesus coming to humanity in the flesh, as a human.

 Is the Trinity a mystery?
-Absolutely.
-God Himself is a mystery, and it would be arrogant to presume that we, with our finite minds, could fully grasp an infinite God.
-But the Trinity is the way in which God has chosen to reveal Himself to mankind.
+Sure it is.
+But it would be arrogant to presume that we, with our limited minds, could fully grasp an infinite God.

 For an expanded article on the Trinity, please click here.